 Eight (or four) Sunday afternoon concerts

-Spend your Sunday afternoon in an enjoyable, meaningful way listening to soloists and conductors of world renown performing the most beautiful works by Mozart, Schubert, Bruckner, Britten, Andriessen and others.
+Spend your Sunday afternoon in an enjoyable, meaningful way listening to soloists and conductors of world renown performing the most beautiful works.

 The Concertgebouworkest’s Z Series offers you the perfect way to spend your Sunday afternoons.
 You’ll hear artist in residence Janine Jansen, who is performing as soloist in Stravinsky’s L’histoire du soldat.
 The well-loved mezzo-soprano Ann Hallenberg is singing arias by Handel and Haydn under the baton of Riccardo Minasi, who is making his Concertgebouworkest debut and who is conducting Haydn’s popular Symphony No. 88 on the same programme.